Beyond Correctness: Harmonizing Process and Outcome Rewards through RL Training: Formulation and Algorithm

-An LLM is a policy distribution such that given a prompt $x$, it provides the density $\pi(a|x)$ of generating each response $a$.
-For mathematical reasoning tasks with a binary verifiable reward, there exists a verifier mapping prompt-response pairs $(x,a)$ to a scalar reward $r_o(x,a)\in\{-1,1\}$.
-For each prompt, we can generate a group of responses and their corresponding responses with the verifier $\{(a_i,r_{o,i})\}_{i=1}^G$.
+An LLM defines a policy distribution: given a prompt $x$, it assigns density $\pi(a|x)$ to each response $a$.
+For mathematical reasoning tasks with a binary verifiable reward, there exists a verifier mapping prompt-response pairs $(x,a)$ to a scalar reward $r^o(x,a)\in\{-1,1\}$.
+For each prompt, we generate a group of responses together with their verifier outcomes, denoted by $\{(a_i,r^o_i)\}_{i=1}^G$.

-\paragraph{GRPO.} Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} is a policy gradient algorithm that simplifies the Proximal Policy Optimization (PPO) \citep{schulman2017proximal} by only computing the advantage based on the outcome rewards in a group.
-Instead of maintaining and updating another value network, GRPO computes the advantage by standardizing the outcome rewards within a group:
+\paragraph{GRPO.} \citep{shao2024deepseekmath} proposes this policy gradient algorithm that simplifies the Proximal Policy Optimization (PPO) \citep{schulman2017proximal} by only computing the advantage based on the outcome rewards in a group.
+Instead of maintaining and updating another value network, GRPO computes the advantage by standardizing the outcome rewards within a group: for $i=1,\ldots,n$, \begingroup